rikunert/rikunert.github.io/_posts/2017-05-11-star-trek-movies-ratings.md

 plt.text(2017.5, 3.4, 'IMDb users', color='orange')  # keep figure open for this to work
 plt.text(2017.5, 3.2, 'Metacritic', color='purple')  # keep figure open for this to work
 ```
-The result is already more intuitively understandable:
+The result:

 ![alt text](https://github.com/rikunert/Star_Trek_ratings/raw/master/Star_Trek_movie_ratings_dates_interim2.png "Interim figure")

-Next, I was looking for an intuitive way to explain which movie is where.
+How to tell the viewer which movie is where?
 The film posters are the easiest way to achieve this.

 Including an image in a plot is not straight forward.